bsandrow/python-shellshock/README.md

 The purpose of **Tee** is to allow the unix 'tee' utility to be easily emulated within Python.
-It creates a file-like object that allows the user to write to it, and that data will be written to all files associated files, as well as (optionally) stderr and/or stdout.
+It creates a file-like object that allows the user to write to it, and that data will be written to all associated files, as well as (optionally) stderr and/or stdout.

 Author